w3c/wai-tutorials/source/images/index.html.erb.md

 -   **[Image maps](imagemap.html)**: The text alternative for an image that contains multiple clickable areas should provide an overall context for the set of links.
 In addition, each individual clickable area should have alternative text that describes the purpose or destination of the link.

-For quick overview on deciding which category a specific image fits into, see the [`alt` Decision Tree](decision-tree.html).
+For quick overview on deciding which category a specific image fits into, see the [An alt Decision Tree](decision-tree.html).

 ## Why is this important?